 by Jim Benson, Tonianne DeMaria Barry

+WIP is an acronym for Work in Progress and it refers to all partly done tasks that have not yet been completed.
 Limiting WIP is one of vital principles of Personal Kanban.
 Why do we pay so much attention to this issue?
-Jim Benson and Tonianne DeMaria Barry explain the meaning, the importance and the application of Work-In-Progress limits.
-The authors provide the readers with a simple simulation of that happens if you don't limit the amount of work you can handle at one time.
+Jim Benson and Tonianne DeMaria Barry explain the meaning, the importance and the application of Work in Progress limits.
+The authors provide the readers with a simple simulation of what happens if you don't limit the amount of work you can handle at one time.
 Read this post in order to avoid the most frequent problems: leaving things unfinished and compromising the quality of your work.
 Read more »

 by Johanna Rothman